vllm-project/vllm/docs/source/serving/deploying_with_docker.rst

         --env "HUGGING_FACE_HUB_TOKEN=<secret>" \
         vllm/vllm-openai <args...>

+The argument ``vllm/vllm-openai`` specifies the image to run, and should be replaced with the name of the custom-built image (the ``-t`` tag from the build command).

 .. note::

-        **For `v0.4.1` and `v0.4.2` only** - the vLLM docker images under these versions are supposed to be run under the root user since a library under the root user's home directory, i.e. ``/root/.config/vllm/nccl/cu12/libnccl.so.2.18.1`` is required to be loaded during runtime.
+        **For ``v0.4.1``` and ``v0.4.2``` only** - the vLLM docker images under these versions are supposed to be run under the root user since a library under the root user's home directory, i.e. ``/root/.config/vllm/nccl/cu12/libnccl.so.2.18.1`` is required to be loaded during runtime.
 If you are running the container under a different user, you may need to first change the permissions of the library (and all the parent directories) to allow the user to access it, then run vLLM with environment variable ``VLLM_NCCL_SO_PATH=/root/.config/vllm/nccl/cu12/libnccl.so.2.18.1`` .